fffonion/lua-resty-openssl/README.md

 the same name of functions are exported with same argument types.

-For OpenSSL 1.0.2 series however, binary/ABI compatibility must be ensured as some struct members are accessed directly, meaning they are accessed by memory offset in assembly.
+For OpenSSL 1.0.2 series however, binary/ABI compatibility must be ensured as some struct members are accessed directly.
+They are accessed by memory offset in assembly.

 OpenSSL [keeps ABI/binary compatibility](https://wiki.openssl.org/index.php/Versioning)
 with minor releases or letter releases.
-Meaning all structs offsets and macro constants are kept same.
+So all structs offsets and macro constants are kept same.

 If you plan to use this library on an untested version of OpenSSL (like custom builds or pre releases),